Containing wandering cats for Council collection

 Cat trap hire

 Council offers a Cat Trap Hire service to assist residents with containing cats for collection.
 The cost to hire a trap from us is $11 per week, with a $50 bond deposit.
-For each extra week that the cage is kept, an additional $11 will be deducted from the initial bond deposit, with the balance refunded when the cage is returned.
+For each extra week that the cage is kept, an additional $11 will be deducted from the initial bond deposit, with the balance refunded once the cage is collected and the refund processed via Council's account payable system.
 Refund of the bond deposit can be made to your rates or bank account.

 An additional fee of $15 will be charged if you need Council assistance to set the trap up at your property.
 This fee is non-refundable.